โ€‹ โ€‹

 postpartum woman performing elevated first position kick outs in a workout to heal diastasis recti

-How To Do Elevated First Position Kick Outs
+How to Do an Elevated First Position Kick Out

 1. With your low back pressing firmly into the mat and your abdominal wall wrapped as tightly as possible around your core, bring your legs to a 90-degree bend.